Ghana Holds Memorial Night For Helicopter Crash Victims

 He announced that two of the deceased would be buried at the military cemetery on Sunday in line with Islamic traditions.

-A military helicopter crashed in Ghana's Ashanti Region on Wednesday, killing all eight occupants, including Defence Minister Edward Kofi Omane Boamah, and Environment, Science, Technology and Innovation Minister Ibrahim Murtala Muhammed.
+A military helicopter crashed in Ghana's Ashanti Region on Wednesday, killing all eight occupants, including Defense Minister Edward Kofi Omane Boamah, and Environment, Science, Technology and Innovation Minister Ibrahim Murtala Muhammed.

 Legal Disclaimer: